A laceration is a cut that goes all the way through the skin. A small cut can be cared for at home. A large cut requires immediate medical attention.

 These products are waterproof, so you can shower or bathe without worry.

 The seal lasts for 5 to 10 days.
 It will fall off naturally after it has done its job.
-In some cases after the seal falls off, you can reapply more liquid bandage if needed.
+In some cases after the seal falls off, you can reapply more liquid bandage, but only after seeking medical advice from your health care provider.
 But most minor cuts will be mostly healed at this point.

-Using these products may also help keep scars from forming at the injury site.
-Liquid adhesives can be found at your local pharmacy.
+Using these products may also reduce the size of scars that form at the injury site.
+Liquid skin adhesives can be found at your local pharmacy.

 Applying and Caring for a Liquid Bandage

-With clean hands or a clean towel, wash the area of the cut with cold water and soap.
-Dry with a clean towel.
+With clean hands or a clean towel, wash the cut and surrounding area thoroughly with cold water and soap.
+Dry with a clean towel or gauze pad.
 Make sure the site is completely dry.

 - Create a seal by gently bringing the cut together with your fingers.

 - Apply the liquid bandage over the top of the cut.
 Spread it from one end of the cut to the other, covering the cut completely.

 - Hold the cut together for about a minute to give the adhesive enough time to dry.